hyriver/pygeohydro/README.rst

     dem = hds.dem_bygeom(wshed.geometry)

-Then, we can get climate data and streamflow observations:
+The climate data and streamflow observations for the location of interest can be retriived as well:

 .. code-block:: python